AlfredoSoto1/BotOrientador/README.md

   3) generate votes and obtain feedback from those

 * Organize database, and reduce the ammount of unecessary Records objects
+* Change the commands to be ephemeral (not visible to all members)
 * update ReadMe file
 * test software with real users
 * debug software with all test users